David Leach (activist): Activism

 Leach's publications argue in favor of the doctrine of justifiable homicide in the case of abortion doctors.
 Leach wrote in a 2002 newsletter that violent acts against abortion clinic property in the defense of unborn children is justifiable, since the person reasonably believes the violence is absolutely necessary in order to prevent serious harm or death to innocents, and the violence should not considered a criminal offense if it can be proven that the person acted in the defense of others.
 He has also written a number of legal arguments including appellate and pro se trial briefs in support of what he calls the "Necessity Defense", in which necessity may be either a possible justification or an exculpation for breaking the law.
-Prayer & Action News also featured occasional contributions from Scott Roeder, the convicted killer in the assassination of George Tiller, a doctor in Wichita, Kansas who performed late term abortions.
+Prayer & Action News also featured occasional contributions from Scott Roeder, the convicted killer in the assassination of George Tiller, a doctor in Wichita, Kansas who provided late term abortions.
 Leach, who described Roeder as "anti-government," said he stopped to see Roeder in Kansas prior to 2009, after visiting Shelley Shannon in prison.
 (Shannon was convicted in 1993 of shooting Tiller in both arms outside his clinic.)
-Leach also conducted a telephone interview with Roeder in April, 2013.
+Leach also conducted a telephone interview with Roeder in April 2013.
 During this interview, Roeder issued further threats of violence, for which he was held in solitary confinement for 45 days.

 In an interview with the Iowa Independent, Leach said that to call "...killing a killer a crime is too simplistic.

-Leach said when human law conflicts with God's Laws, "we ought to obey God rather than man", and that he will not "advocate" that anyone go out and kill someone who performs abortions, but his "mind remains open on the question."
+Leach said when human law conflicts with God's Laws, "we ought to obey God rather than man", and that he will not "advocate" that anyone go out and kill someone who provides abortion care, but his "mind remains open on the question."

 Leach was fired in 1996 from his reporter job at Ankeny Today, after he reprinted 40 pages of the Army of God Manual in the January 1996 issue of his Prayer & Action News, which gave step-by-step instructions for making plastic explosives and fertilizer bombs.
 The publication also discussed strategies for disabling or destroying abortion clinics.
 At the time, he said he published the material because he feared it was about to be suppressed by a court.
 In 1994, United States Marshals were sent to guard the Des Moines office of Planned Parenthood.
 Officials said the step was taken partly because of concerns about Leach, after he had signed statements saying that Paul Jennings Hill and Michael F. Griffin could have been justified in killing abortion-providing doctors in Florida.